mdn/content/files/en-us/web/api/console/index.md

 - {{cssxref("word-spacing")}} and {{cssxref("word-break")}}
 - {{cssxref("writing-mode")}}

 > **Note:** Each console message behaves like an inline element by default.
-If you want to properties such as `padding`, `margin`, and so to have any effect, you can set the `display` property to `display: inline-block`.
+If you want properties such as `padding`, `margin`, and so on to have any effect, you can set the `display` property to `display: inline-block`.

 > **Note:** In order to support both light and dark color schemes, {{cssxref("color_value/light-dark")}} can be used when specifying colors; for example: `color: light-dark(#D00000, #FF4040);`